How to apply

 On the 'Programme description' section of the application form, search for and select 'PhD with A*STAR Singapore'.
 You should select this programme for any project on the programme (for example, do not apply to the Faculty of Science and Engineering directly, even if the principal supervisor is based there).
 Work your way through the application form, including all details as requested.

 For Part 3 – 'Proposed Research', identify your first choice supervisor and project title (this should be the lead supervisor name on the project).
 In the 'Further information' section, list up to two more lead supervisors and project titles if you wish to apply for more than one project on the programme.

 For Part 8 – 'Main Funding Source', select Internal, University Scholarship, Awarding Body: University and A*STAR.
 The other boxes can remain blank.

 Step 5: Supporting documents

 Your application form must be accompanied by a number of supporting documents.

 - A supporting statement.
 This should be a maximum of 500 words summarising your motivation for PhD study, outlining any research experience and why you want to do a postgraduate research degree at Manchester.
-If you are applying for a CASE studentship and wish to submit a second supporting statement for a CASE project, then you can do so, although this is not required.
+You should also outline why you believe you are suited to undertaking a PhD across two countries.

 - Two references from people who have knowledge of your academic ability.
 References must be signed, dated and on headed paper.
 References should be accompanied by a Referee report form.